xwgroupcityu/xwgroupcityu.github.io/_pages/research.md

 Tropospheric chemsitry contributes to a series of issues in the earth system, such as air pollution, climate change, and ecological destruction.
 Modeling plays an important role in studying tropospheric chemistry by identifying processes, interpreting observations, assessing impacts, and making projections.

 In the group, we develop and use model schemes based on the GEOS-Chem global model framework to study the oxidants, gases, aerosols, and foundamental chemistry in troposphere.
-Current topics inlcude: global halogen budget and chemistry; impacts of ocean on atmosphere; heterogeneous reactions around tropopause ...
+Current topics inlcude: tropospheric halogen chemistry; aqueous phase oxidation; SOA model scheme; heterogeneous reactions in clouds ...

 <br/>
 <br/>

 ----
-## Aerosol Absorptions and their Impacts on Climate
+## Aerosol Optical Properties and their Impacts on Climate

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/brc.gif){: style="width: 420px; float: left; border: 10px;padding:15px"}

 <br />

 Aerosols are important due to their adverse effects on human health and their direct and indirect radiative effects on climate.
 While  all aerosols scatter light, some aerosols are also able to absorb light.
-These absorptions are significant and very uncertain factors contributing to global climate forcing.
+These optical properties are significant and very uncertain factors contributing to global climate forcing.

 In the group, we focus on understanding the sources, lifecycles, and absorption properties of atmospheric aerosols.
-Current topics include: black carbon and brown carbon; aerosol radiative effects; influence of chemical aging on aerosol optical properties ...
+Current topics include: black carbon and brown carbon; aerosol direct radiative effects; influence of chemical aging on aerosol optical properties; effects of policy-driven changes ...

 <br/>
 <br/>